Attention

 Based on the intersection of these two factors, IMDRF divides the risk assessment into four different categories based on the impact on the patient or public health.
 The categories are ranked in order of relative importance.
 Category-IV has the most significant impact, whereas Category-I has the least.

-Technologies used in SaMD
+Healthcare Technologies used in SaMD

 • AI/ML – To improve patient care, AI/ML-based SaMD services aim to improve diagnosis accuracy, therapy effectiveness, care decision making, and monitoring efficiencies.
 FDA approved 64 AI/ML-based software and medical devices in Radiology, Cardiology, and Internal Medicine/General Practice.